 You can then configure the details of the subscription like the price, subscription period, number of payments, etc.

-- Name – you can always customize the label.
-You can choose whatever you need.
+- Name – you can always customize the label and choose whatever you need.
 Let’s say, Monthly Donations.

 - Price – the price of the subscription.
 Decimal is allowed.